 Monday Morning, May 20th 9 a.m.– 12 p.m.

-Designed for researchers at all stages of their careers and fields of research, this workshop will focus on how to implement a mixed methods approach to creating research that is programmatic and generative.
-During the workshop, participants will: (1) Hone in on your research priorities; (2) Create a storyboard of your research arc; (3) Learn different mixed methods designs and how they can be used in mapping your career trajectory; and (4) Learn about multiple types of methods and make decisions on how and when to use them appropriately.
-Regardless of your career stage, it is important to think through your research agenda sequentially but with flexibility.
-This holistic approach to research methods will help you augment your research program and career trajectory.
+Designed for researchers at all stages of their careers and fields of research, this workshop focused on how to implement a mixed methods approach to creating research that is programmatic and generative.
+During the workshop, participants: (1) Honed in on their research priorities; (2) Created a storyboard of their research arc; (3) Learned different mixed methods designs and how they can be used in mapping career trajectory; and (4) Learned about multiple types of methods and make decisions on how and when to use them appropriately.
+Regardless of career stage, it is important to think through your research agenda sequentially but with flexibility.
+This holistic approach to research methods helped augment faculty research programs and career trajectories.

 Dr. Christine Yeh, Professor of Counseling Psychology at the School of Education, has taught mixed methods and completed numerous projects employing a sequential mixed methods design.